-You don’t have to be a public figure to be a victim of spying in South Dakota.
-It happens to regular people more often than you’d like to think.
+You do not have to be a public figure to be a victim of spying in South Dakota.
+It happens to regular people more often than you would like to think.
 Corporate espionage is still a very common occurrence in South Dakota.
-The size of your business isn’t the main factor that contributes to this, either.
+The size of your business is not the main factor that contributes to this, either.
 Someone could be angry with you and be looking to ruin your business.
 A competitor could be looking to take you out of the industry.
 Corporate espionage may include the use of hidden cameras, audio bugs, GPS devices, or even keyloggers and other apps to learn everything about your business in an attempt to take away your competitive edge or run your business into the ground.
 They could have placed the hidden devices in conference rooms, offices, and even personal or company vehicles.
 Your web conferencing, phone conferencing, computers, and cell phones could also be under surveillance.

 Private citizens in South Dakota are also at risk of being spied on with these devices.
 This most often occur when someone is involved in:

 - Divorce or separation.
 Certain types of surveillance may be used by your soon-to-be former spouse for many different reasons, including blackmailing or harassing you.
 If you still share a home, this activity may or may not be illegal.
 It’s important to discuss your specific situation with a family law attorney who can help make that determination.
 Your email, text messages, online activity, smart phone, and computer are just a few of the devices that may be affected.
 Your web cam may be turning on to watch you without your knowledge.

 - Child custody case.
 A contentious relationship with the other parent, regardless of whether you were married, could put you at risk.
 They could be for information they hope to use to blackmail you, threaten you, or scare you.
 Of course, they may be doing all of it under the guise of being worried about the shared children.
 In addition to all of your devices being at risk, your children’s devices could also be used for such purposes.